UZG1/MAUIApplication/README.md

 hybrid .net maui application, call C# methods from js and call native functions from C#

+You can run this application on Android emulator or your local device

 here is full working android JSBridge implementation example.

 Commands for calling native functions: